Developer(s) – Terrible Posture Games

 Tower of Guns is a Roguelike first-person shooter, with elements of many different games of its kind, including Doom and Borderlands.
 Expecting a simple run-of-the-mill shooter beforehand, I was pleasantly surprised to discover how excellent a game it is, giving testament to how far the indie movement has come since its recent establishment.

 Graphics – 8/10

-Making use of cel-shaded visuals and robotic enemies, not only is the game conceptually interesting, but the developers have cleverly made it suitable for a wide demographic, since there is no depiction of graphic violence.
-Whilst it could be argued that many of the different enemies are quite generic, the bosses are anything but that, ranging from robotic goats heads (a homage to the last boss in Doom II), from a room of spikes.
-The only gripe I have with the visuals is that the developers rushed to render them, since not only there are a fair few glitches, but when enough enemies appear on the screen at any one time, it can severely effect its frame rate.
+Making use of cel-shaded visuals and robotic enemies, not only is the game conceptually interesting, but the developers have cleverly made it suitable for a wide demographic since there is no depiction of graphic violence.
+Whilst it could be argued that many of the different enemies are quite generic, the bosses are anything but that, ranging from robotic goats heads (a homage to the last boss in Doom II), to a room of spikes.
+The only gripe I have with the visuals is that the developers rushed to render them since not only there are a fair few glitches, but when enough enemies appear on the screen at any one time, it can severely affect its frame rate.

 Gameplay – 10/10

 The game simply involves shooting through the many enemies that appear on the screen, and advance to the next level.
 The game also encourages exploration to a certain extent, offering items in hidden areas, which players must discover in a manner similar to either Doom or Duke Nukem 3D.
 There is also an endless mode, allowing players to play on for as long as they either desire or as long as their abilities will allow them before they are killed.
 The amount of weapon variety in the game is also pretty impressive, with the player having to unlock each one through different means as they go, therefore providing even more replayability.
 Each room is also randomly generated so that each playthrough also presents players with a new challenge every time.